 -

-Important: Whether you choose an enclosure or a SATA-to-USB adapter cable, ensure it uses a reliable USB-to-SATA bridge controller such as the ASM1153 or ASM225CM.
+Expert Tip: Whether you choose an enclosure or a SATA-to-USB adapter cable, ensure it uses a reliable USB-to-SATA bridge controller such as the ASM1153 or ASM225CM.
+ASM1153 and ASM225CM are currently the best USB to SATA 3.0 adapter bridge controller.
 Cheap enclosures or cables with older or unbranded controllers may fail to deliver expected USB 3.0 transfer speeds and can cause connection or stability issues.

 Steps to Connect The Internal Laptop Hard Drive to PC Through USB